Copper(I) chloride: Properties

-Although CuCl is insoluble in water, it dissolves in aqueous solutions containing suitable donor molecules.
-It forms complexes with halide ions, for example forming H3O+ CuCl2− in concentrated hydrochloric acid.
+CuCl also forms complexes with halides.
+For example H3O+ CuCl2− forms in concentrated hydrochloric acid.
 Chloride is displaced by CN− and S2O32−.

-Solutions of CuCl in HCl or NH3 absorb carbon monoxide to form colourless complexes such as the chloride-bridged dimer [CuCl(CO)]2.
+Solutions of CuCl in HCl absorb carbon monoxide to form colourless complexes such as the chloride-bridged dimer [CuCl(CO)]2.
 The same hydrochloric acid solutions also react with acetylene gas to form [CuCl(C2H2)].
 Ammoniacal solutions of CuCl react with acetylenes to form the explosive copper(I) acetylide, Cu2C2.
 Alkene complexes of CuCl can be prepared by reduction of CuCl2 by sulfur dioxide in the presence of the alkene in alcohol solution.
 Complexes with dienes such as 1,5-cyclooctadiene are particularly stable:

-In absence of other ligands, its aqueous solutions are unstable with respect to disproportionation: